Breaking the Curse of Dimensionality: On the Stability of Modern Vector Retrieval: Stability of Filtered Vector Search

-Theorem \ref{thm:filtered-stability} holds regardless of whether the underlying vector search problem (without constraints) is stable or unstable since our proof handles both cases directly.
-The latter case is particularly interesting as it implies that, under the assumptions of Theorem \ref{thm:filtered-stability}, the addition of filters can transform an \textbf{unstable} vector search problem into a \textbf{stable} one. \end{remark}
+We defer the full proof of this theorem to Appendix \ref{sec:filtered-appendix}.
+We note that Theorem \ref{thm:filtered-stability} holds regardless of whether the underlying vector search problem (without constraints) is stable or unstable since our proof handles both cases directly.
+The latter case is particularly interesting as it implies that, under the assumptions of Theorem \ref{thm:filtered-stability}, the addition of filters can transform an \textbf{unstable} vector search problem into a \textbf{stable} one.

-\begin{remark} This model of filtered vector search is quite general and can encompass an arbitrary number of conjunctions and disjunctions of constraints simply by defining the attribute sets $A_q$ and $A_d$ accordingly.
-We only require that the constant $p_{\max}$ remains non-trivial. \end{remark}